mcorbe/talemo/frontend/pwa/README.md

 Progressive Web Apps provide a native app-like experience on the web, allowing users to install the application on their devices, access it offline, and receive push notifications.
 This is particularly important for Talemo as a mobile-first platform for families.

-## Expected Files
+## Implemented Files

-The following files will be added to this directory during implementation:
+The following files have been implemented for the PWA functionality:

 - `manifest.json`: Web app manifest that defines how the app appears when installed on a device
 - `service-worker.js`: Service worker script for offline functionality and caching